3liz/lizmap-documentation/source/publish/lizmap_plugin/information.rst

     1. Click |add_layer_svg|
     2. Write the URL of the Lizmap Web Client server.
 The URL should be the main Lizmap landing page.
+    3. If possible, use a login and password of a Lizmap Web Client administrator.
+It will give you more information about the server.
+       This is optional.

 .. warning::
     Do not use the any URL redirection.
 For instance, https://demo.lizmap.com/ is a redirection to